owenPatt/se_project_express/README.md

 Recently added user authentication which will allow people to register and login to their WTWR account.

+## Accessing

+- api.wtwr.haoqiw.com : How to access the backend application
+- www.wtwr.haoqiw.com / wtwr.haoqiw.com : How to access the frontend application

 ## Technologies and Techniques used

 - Back end code meant to be ran on servers with Node.js